Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/03_oracle_of_darkness.en.md

 in the center, only moving out to resolve specific debuffs.

 - When it's your turn to resolve *Dark Fire III*, do so outside.
+- When it's your turn to record:
+  - Short and Mid Fires do so *just* behind their hourglass.
-- When it's your turn to record, do so just a little off from the center, unless your 42s debuff is *Dark Eruption*, in which case record *just* behind your hourglass.
+  - Long Fires do so in the center, *just* towards their hourglass.
 - When your hourglass starts spinning, go bait the laser beam.

 <table>